Tim Morrison is currently completing his second term as an Esquimalt Councillor. His focus has been on community engagement and community improvement.

-For five consecutive years, the Township of Esquimalt has been awarded status as a leading BC Climate Action Community for reducing greenhouse gas (GHG) emissions.
+For six consecutive years, the Township of Esquimalt has been awarded status as a leading BC Climate Action Community for reducing greenhouse gas (GHG) emissions.

 As a signatory to the Climate Action Charter, Esquimalt Council has been taking action towards achieving carbon neutrality in respect to municipal operations; measuring and reporting on the community’s GHG emissions profile; and creating a complete, compact, and more energy-efficient community.